hkrishnan62/AIETLTest/README.md

-AIETLTest
+## AI Powered ETL Testing Validation

-An AI-powered ETL testing framework for data processing with built-in anomaly detection and regulatory compliance validation.
+An AI-powered ETL testing framework that combines rule-based validation and statistical anomaly detection to help teams catch data quality issues early, surface potential regulatory risks (AML, structuring, sanctions patterns), and produce actionable reports for engineers, analysts, and compliance reviewers.
+Designed for easy integration into CI pipelines and reproducible testing, it preserves anomalous records so detection logic can be continuously validated and unit-tested.

 ## Features